Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/authentication.md

 This way, the cloud version will always be chosen in favor of the server version.

-Below you will find all Xray authentication configurations that are currently supported and the environment variables you need to set to authenticate against their respective APIs.
+Below you will find all Xray authentication configurations that are currently supported and the environment variables you need to set to authenticate to their respective APIs.

 ## Xray cloud